 This acclaimed late '90s anime series is one of the best the genre has ever produced.
 Set in a future in which the Earth has largely been made uninhabitable, Cowboy Bebop followed bounty hunters as they tracked down criminals on the rocky planets and moons where humanity has made its home.
 Critics positively raved about the way the series deftly approached the story, and the characters who populate it, with some calling it the sweet spot at the nexus of John Wayne, Elmore Leonard and Philip K. Dick.
 Doesn’t that sound like something you positively have to see?

 The Expanse has been hailed as Game of Thrones with space ships due to its ambitious approach to storytelling (sadly, no white walkers in space, though there is a protomolecule causing a lot of trouble), and it’s only gotten bigger and better as it goes along.
-The world-building is beyond impressive, with entire off-shoot languages that have evolved in this future version of our own solar system, all wrapped around well-rounded characters digging into a conspiracy that could lead to all out war.
+The world-building is beyond impressive, with entire off-shoot languages that have evolved in this future version of our own solar system, all wrapped around well-rounded characters digging into a conspiracy that could (and kind of does) lead to all out war.